A Catholic Priest Was Caught On Video Violently Slapping An Infant During A Baptism

 “I’m going to put water on the forehead, and after I’ll embrace the little man, because he will have become a little Christian.”

-As infants are wont to do, the little man took exception to having water poured on his head and being handled by strangers, and began to fuss and cry.
+As infants are wont to do, the infant took exception to having water poured on his head and being handled by strangers, and began to fuss and cry.
 The priest grabs the boy by the face and raises his voice.

 “Stop crying, calm down.
 Calm down.”